stone16/blog/source/_posts/Log4j2-Tutorial.md

     + Associate a layout with an appender

 # 2. Migration from Log4j to Log4j2
+We usually use log4j/ log4j2 with Slf4j, Slf4j is kind of like a connecter, you could use slf4j as logging system, and slf4j could help you connect to logging framework you want to use: like logback, log4j2, commons-logging, etc.

 https://logging.apache.org/log4j/2.x/manual/migration.html

 Look at sample 1 in above link for how to set up basic configuration